L0jk4/paint_nosolid/README.md

  In target mode, the plugin redirects paint towards the selected entity by overriding `m_nEntity` and `m_nHitbox` in  `Entity Decal`.

- For world and brush models `m_vecOrigin` requires an exact collision point, because the engine finds the surface to paint on by going through the map's BSP tree.  `TR_ClipRayToEntity` allows us to get that for entities, as it doesn't have non-solid flags checks.
+ For brush models and world, `m_vecOrigin` requires an exact collision point, because the engine goes through visual valid surfaces and finds the right one to paint on for the corresponding point in space.  `TR_ClipRayToEntity` allows us to get that for entities, as it doesn't have non-solid flags checks.

  For studio models decals are projected onto the model's meshes, so `m_vecOrigin` is simply set to a point `g_cvStudioDist` units in front of the player's eyes.

- For non-solid displacements I patch out some checks when painting.
+### Non-solid world (light ray mode)
+Engine's `R_LightVec` function works similar to collision system's `TraceRay`, but it traverses visible surfaces instead.
+Just like how decals are applied to brushes.
+With a little kludge I get trace's end position and use it for `m_vecOrigin`.

  ### Save/load

  Automatic save and load are implemented by Claude, which I haven't really checked yet.
 The plugin utilises `m_iHammerID` for entities and `m_nHitbox` (index) for static props, which should be persistent across map loads.

 ## TODO
-- For non-solid world brushes use `R_LightVec` to get the collision point.
-Ideally make an extension implementing that pipeline without the original's bloat.
 - For static props highlighting make a single dynamic prop.
-When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit`.
+When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit`. (waiting for Mikush to finish his `SendProxy`)

 ## Open questions